 Certain broadcasts of The Story of Tracy Beaker: The Movie of Me replace Hayley's line of "Life's a bitch" with an alternate take of her sighing (in response to learning the policeman and his wife cannot make babies).

-Incredibly, most British airings of Magnum, P.I.'s "Did You See The Sunrise?" remove the gunshot when Magnum kills the man who murdered his friend.
+Incredibly, some British airings of Magnum, P.I.'s "Did You See The Sunrise?" remove the gunshot when Magnum kills the man who murdered his friend.

 In Constantine, adaptation of Hellblazer, the character's chain-smoking habits were removed for this reasons.
 Which is a rather strange decision, considering the show is set to feature demons, torture, murder, and moral ambiguity galore.